esquinas/ease64/README.md

 | 60     | → `p` 160<sub>(8)</sub>  | → `0` 060<sub>(8)</sub> |

 Finally, put every character together into a string.
-Every one of the next eight results are 100% **ease64** valid and decode back to "`Man`".
+Each one of the next eight results are 100% **ease64** valid and decode back to "`Man`".
 Use whichever you prefer:

       IiaMp      IiaM0      I)aMp     I)aM0
       Ii!Mp      Ii!M0      I)!Mp     I)!M0